CompIsle/Unit-16-A2/doc/Problem 1 Doc.md

 The flowchart starts from the "Start" node and loops back to the "User Interactions" node until the user decides to exit the application.
 The user can perform various actions such as adding a new task, deleting a task, or editing a task, which will result in updating the task list display accordingly.

-This flowchart provides a visual representation of the main flow of the application, highlighting the interactions between the user and the system.
+This flowchart provides a visual representation of the main flow of the application, highlighting the interactions between

-With this design documentation, you have a detailed overview of the application's design, including the UI elements, code structure, and flow of the application.

 ## Test
 Test